lilacardell/lilacardell.github.io/pages/research.md

 ### <u>Working Papers </u>

-#### Cardell, L. and Michelson, H. (2020) "Sell Low, Buy Low: A New Explanation for a Persistent Puzzle"
+#### Cardell, L. and Michelson, H. (2021) "Price risk and staple grain storage decisions: new insights into a long-standing puzzle"
 <!--*In this paper.*-->
 <br>
 [most recent version of the paper]({{ BASE_PATH}}/pages/working_papers/Cardell_RiskyReturns.pdf)